mauriciosoares/core.js/README.md

 ### Last thoughts

-This is basically how Core.js works, below you will find the documentation of methods and parameters.
+This is basically how core works, below you will find the documentation of methods and parameters.

 ## Docs